 Brio is a 5-story mixed-use building including over 10,000 square feet of tenant space and 60 market-rate residential units in the heart of downtown Oshkosh.
 The development site includes 117 surface parking stalls and it is located within walking distance to UW-O, Lake Winnebago, the city’s waterfront bike trail, and community entertainment assets.

 The occupant of the commercial space is the Oshkosh Food Co-op.
-The Co-op is a member-owned grocery store on pace to open in the Fall of 2021.
+The Co-op is a member-owned grocery store that is fully operational.
 The next phase of the Marion Road Redevelopment Plan is Mackson Corners on the waterfront.

 Emera is the first new market-rate housing located in the Zone of Confluence near Grinnell College in Grinnell, IA.
 Grinnell, better known to locals as the 'Jewel of the Prairie', prides itself on having an active downtown and residents who strive for an excellent quality of life.
 This project will add new downtown residents and increase the overall activity in downtown Grinnell and support further growth of local business.
 The building will be open to all ages and is not limited individuals with student/faculty status.